0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 12/Homework/Ethan Berei - Hardware Security Homework 4.md

 List several countermeasures against JTAG hacks and explain in detail one of them.
 ```

 To protect against JTAG exploits, researchers and designers have found many ways to protect against the various attacks created to exploit the test path.
-These countermeasures include: Buffers/Repeaters, Star Connections, Encryption/Authentication using PUFs or public keys,
+These countermeasures include: Buffers/Repeaters, Star Connections, Encryption/Authentication using PUFs or public keys, shadow chains in dynamically obfuscated infrastructure, defusing scan-related pins, and test mode protection.
+Specifically, the most interesting form is using